 A consistently great sauce tomato.
 This heirloom variety from Wisconsin’s Amish community produces large, long, meaty, and juicy 8-12 oz. red fruits on vigorous plants and is one of the few paste tomatoes that also taste great fresh.
 The juiciness makes a thinner sauce – cook down for a thicker, super-sweet sauce.
 Excellent for use for salads, canning, pastes, sauces, drying and roasting!
 Water evenly and add bio-available calcium to prevent blossom-end rot.
 Amish Paste is part of Slow Foods US Ark of Taste, a catalog of over 200 delicious foods in danger of extinction.
 By growing Ark varieties, you help ensure they remain in production and on our plates.

-A mysterious and delicious entry in our Taste of Tomato a few years ago, sharing second place (with Pineapple).
+A mysterious and delicious entry in our Taste of Tomato at one of our early tomato tastings, sharing second place (with Pineapple).
 You won’t find this tomato from seed companies, as we saved seed from the tomatoes donated by the participant who simply said that it came from the location of an Anasazi ruin.
 The very dark red/purple/black, 2″, round or oval fruit have rich, complex, old-fashioned tomato flavor and pleasing texture and begin ripening in mid-season.
 The productive plant is indeterminate, with regular leaves.
 It has been a star in Eve’s garden, and she collects and processes seed for us every year.
 If you grow this one, please let us know what you think and how it performs in your garden!

 Just delicious, and one of the largest green beefsteaks, with fruits often weighing over 1 pound.
 Brilliant, neon-green flesh, both meaty and juicy, with a strong, sweet, and fruity flavor, at least as tasty as the best red tomatoes.
 Ripens early for its size, on strong healthy, productive vines.
 The winner of the 2003 Heirloom Garden Show’s taste test, and a star at our 2018 Taste of Tomato!